AndreaCrotti/just-married/README.md

 ## TODO

+- [ ] let tests also run on travis, mocking out the HTTP calls for example
 - [ ] serve the website behind HTTPS (Heroku's one or another)
 - [ ] register a nice DNS name
 - [ ] handle different ways to do the payment, where the "preferrable" might not be stripe since it's the only choice with a commission fee attached to it
   - [ ] postepay coordinates (EUR only)
   - [ ] bank coordinates (EUR/GDP choice)
   - [ ] stripe integration (EUR/GDP choice)

 - [ ] add ways to upload images using various integrations: dropbox/google drive/else?
+- [ ] add a link to the amazon wish list, which should not be entirely public but should still allow to see something

 ## Upload feature